 In normal circumstances, Senior and other dance majors have the opportunity to use the departmental dance studios.
-Dance majors usually may schedule studio use with Jacque Kibbe, Technical Director in Dance for their rehearsals and their work with the department only.
+Dance majors usually may schedule studio use with Betty Prickett, Business Manager, or Carina McGeehin, Technical Director for their rehearsals and their work with the department only.
 Use of the studios for groups you are involved with outside of the department are not allowed.
 Faculty and Guest Artists have priority in scheduling, dance majors have second priority; and requests from others will be considered when open/space time slots exist.

-Video cameras
+❖ Video cameras

 The Department of Dance owns several video cameras for dance majors to use in their creative work.
-These cameras, along with tripods, may be checked out through Jacque Kibbe, Technical Director in Dance in room 275.
+These cameras, along with tripods, may be checked out through Carina McGeehin, Technical Director in Dance in room 275.
 Students will be held responsible to replace cameras and equipment checked out and not returned or returned broken.

-❖ Media Center
+Media Center